cardano-scaling/website/monthly/2024-10-monthly.md

 ### Argentina

-IOG attended a local sattelite Cardano Summit event, as well as Tech Expo -a multichain web3 focused event- in Argentina on the 18th and 19th of October.
-During both events the Hydra Doom demo was shown on site, using locally built cabinets and a new setup using a computer as an on-site server and connecting laptops to it to aggregate stats from multiple sessions on site.
-Lots of people got to play and have fun with it, and our very own Tamara Haasen showed some true grit and remarkable skill!
-Some notable attendees during the event were ICP, Polkadot, OKX, ByBit and the founder of Render Network.
-It was over all a great event and really nice to connect with the Argentinian builders.
-Now it's time to prepare for the next leg of the Hydra Doom adventure, and get ready for a revisit fairly soon!
+IOG attended a local satellite Cardano Summit event, as well as Tech Expo – a multichain Web3-focused event – in Argentina on October 18 and 19.
+During both events, the Hydra Doom demo was showcased on-site, using locally built cabinets and a new setup with a computer as an on-site server, connecting laptops to aggregate stats from multiple sessions.
+Many attendees had the chance to play and enjoy the demo, with our very own Tamara Haasen displaying true grit and remarkable skill!
+Notable attendees included ICP, Polkadot, OKX, ByBit, and the founder of Render Network.
+Overall, it was a fantastic event and a great opportunity to connect with Argentinian builders.
+Now it’s time to prepare for the next leg of the Hydra Doom adventure and gear up for a return visit soon!

 ### Aiken for Commit validator